 EEK: Teachers were at the forefront of the uprising against Omar al-Bashir last December, following a government decision to triple bread prices.
 What are the major unions and syndicates involved in the uprising?

-ME: The major syndicates seem to be, the teachers committee, the central committee of Sudanese doctors, the Democratic Lawyers Association, the Sudanese Journalists Network, the Association of Democratic Veterinarians, the University Professors Association, the Sudanese Doctors Syndicate, the Committee for the restoration of the Engineers Syndicate, and at least 9 others.
-The most important thing to mention though is that since the uprising, even those organisations which are not “officially” members have acted in unison with the SPA.
-There have been various “associations” formed, sometimes geographical, sometimes occupational, sometimes on a neighbourhood to neighbourhood basis..
-There is for example, the “unemployed graduates” association.
-Students of universities have also organised themselves into associations.
-One of my favorite pictures to come out of the revolution is the “students of the Jinn al-ahmar university” (hard to translate, but the best description would be is that it is a satirical take on university contingents by those who didn’t attend university, “bla bla bla” university essentially.”
+ME: The major syndicates seem to be, the teacher's committee, the central committee of Sudanese doctors, the Democratic Lawyers Association, the Sudanese Journalists Network, the Association of Democratic Veterinarians, the University Professors Association, the Sudanese Doctors Syndicate, the Committee for the restoration of the Engineers Syndicate, and at least 9 others.
+The most important thing to mention though is that since the uprising, even those organizations which are not “officially” members have acted in unison with the SPA.
+There have been various “associations” formed, sometimes geographical, sometimes occupational, sometimes on a neighborhood to neighborhood basis.
+There is, for example, the “unemployed graduates” association.
+Students of universities have also organized themselves into associations.
+One of my favorite pictures to come out of the revolution is the “students of the Jinn al-Ahmar university” (hard to translate, but the best description would be is that it is a satirical take on university contingents by those who didn’t attend university, “bla bla bla” university essentially.”

-SA: The unions representing blue collar workers, which were destroyed by the regime, are also important to watch.
-Their previous members are also organizing, for example the Railway workers who helped make it possible for the train to come from Atbara in support of the sit-in in Khartoum.
+SA: The unions representing blue-collar workers, which were destroyed by the regime, are also important to watch.
+Their previous members are also organizing, for example, the Railway workers who helped make it possible for the train to come from Atbara in support of the sit-in in Khartoum.
 And the dockworkers in Port Sudan, who began in the revolution to organize against the contracts by the port authorities and state with foreign companies, which are threatening their already highly precarious livelihoods.
-The port in Port Sudan is a perfect example of capitalist greed enforced by the state and its trajectory under the Inqaz (al-Bashir’s regime) reveals the contempt of the state for working class lives and the deliberate policies of impoverization.
+The port in Port Sudan is a perfect example of capitalist greed enforced by the state and its trajectory under the Inqaz (al-Bashir’s regime) reveals the contempt of the state for working-class lives and the deliberate impoverishing policies.

-Another issue one must pay attention to is the legal frameworks and practices that have come to govern even the most regulated of unions, the NCP had passed laws to restructure the organizational nature of unions, syndicates (نقابة المنشأ) replaced the old union structures weakening them from within by encouraging labour association within firms as opposed to across the sector.
-This practice has effectively undermined the worker’s positions by overlooking power dynamics and conflicting interests between blue and white collar labour when lumping their grievances together.
+Another issue one must pay attention to is the legal frameworks and practices that have come to govern even the most regulated of unions, the NCP had passed laws to restructure the organizational nature of unions, syndicates (نقابة المنشأ) replaced the old union structures weakening them from within by encouraging labor association within firms as opposed to across the sector.
+This practice has effectively undermined the worker’s positions by overlooking power dynamics and conflicting interests between blue and white-collar labor when lumping their grievances together.

 EEK: What about leftist and communist organizations in the country, how involved are they in the uprising?